Single-walled zeolitic nanotubes discovered

-EMC is internationally leading in method and software developments of electron crystallography for structure analysis, such as crystallographic image processing, the rotation electron diffraction (RED), structure projection reconstruction from through-focus series of high-resolution transmission electron microscopy images.
-Our competences have attracted collaboration with many internationally leading groups and petrochemical companies.
-We have helped them to solve many structures of interesting zeolites and metal-organic frameworks.
-In collaboration with Professor Avelino Corma’s group in
+EMC, SU, is internationally leading in method and software developments of electron crystallography for structure analysis, such as crystallographic image processing and 3D electron diffraction (3D ED).
+Our competences have attracted collaboration with many internationally leading groups in both academia and industry.
+We have helped them to determine many structures of interesting zeolites and metal-organic frameworks.

 From structure to improved properties with passion